 Once you locate a few good articles on your topic, be sure to review the references to other articles that are cited.
 This is a great way to locate related research articles on your topic.
 Many databases also provide a link to these articles if they are available electronically.
 If you don't find a link, be sure to check the Library's Journals Search to see if it's available.
 If not, you can always use our awesome Interlibrary Loan Service.

 These will be the most relevant databases for your research for this class.
-If you want to explore additional databases, use the database link on the library homepage to explore more.
+If you want to explore additional databases, check out the additional Databases section on the library homepage to explore more.